 - Related Article, MassLandlords member data: Insurance Against Homelessness Survey Results (October, 2015)

 - Related Article: Insurance Against Homelessness Compromise Feedback (November, 2015)

-For a comparison of programs in use elsewhere, see this comparison chart prepared by Peter Shapiro:
+For a comparison of programs in use elsewhere, see this comparison chart prepared by Peter Shapiro, long-time homeless advocate:

 Summary Slides for United Way Grant (August 2016):

 Number of homeless families entering the system and in motels:

 Number of Massachusetts residents experiencing homelessness in shelter and motels combined (DHCD EA Monthly Report):

 Since 2016, Boston has been quietly experimenting with a landlord-tenant guarantee in the model advocated for here.
 The program was first started by Lydia Edwards when she was at the Department of Neighborhood Development, but after she decided to run for City Council in District 1, there was no longer a DND champion.
 It is believed that the City has set aside approximately $40,000 for guarantees but that only three guarantees have been issued as of October 2018.

 The City of Worcester’s Task Force for Sustaining Housing First Solutions recommended a landlord-tenant guarantee along the lines proposed here, among other proposals.
 Worcester City Council unanimously endorsed the recommendations of the Task Force on July 17, 2018.
 The city manager had funded the guarantee program as of October 2018 at $25,000.
 MassLandlords is providing the landlord liaison and housing search function.
 The Central Massachusetts Housing Alliance administers the continuum of care for prospective renters.

 The City of Worcester has a “Housing First Coordinating Council” and is looking for grants to expand the program.
 Contact the Department of Health and Human Services.